JarrettAzar/teatime/README.md

 Insert the modules into your polybar config, and create a bar called 'countbar' to show the countdown.

-##### Want to adjust the steep time?
-> Just change the numbers in the polybar config, thats it!
-##### Want to add more tea options?
-> Just add another menu module and pass the steep time as the argument

 ## Modules

 ```ini